Ph.D. in Translational Science

 - The University of Texas at Austin

-- The University of Texas Health Science Center at Houston School of Public Health, San Antonio Regional Campus
+- The University of Texas Health Science Center at Houston School of Public Health

 This collaboration of four universities to offer a single joint doctoral degree is unique in the UT System.
-The program is designed to use the existing resources and expertise in specific key areas of each university to offer a strong, diverse, and competitive Translational Science Ph.D.
+The program is designed to use the existing resources and expertise in specific key areas of each university to offer a strong, diverse, and competitive doctoral program.
 The TS Ph.D. will prepare the next generation of scientists to lead the multi-disciplinary biomedical research teams of the future in increasingly complex research environments.
-These scientists will advance knowledge in areas across the translational research spectrum ranging from basic discovery, through human investigation, to population based and policy research.
-While working in depth in their dissertation content areas, TS Ph.D. candidates will all work toward the goal of translating scientific discoveries (whether at the bench or in the community) into strategies that will improve healthcare delivery, patient outcomes, and community health.
+These scientists will advance knowledge toward the goal of translating scientific discoveries into strategies that will improve healthcare delivery, patient outcomes, and community health.

 Translational Science Admission Requirements